open/close all folders

 - Invoked in Disco's Out...Murder's In!, which features tales of teenagers joining a punk rock gang in Los Angeles from the late 70's to the mid-80's, where they begin drinking and abusing drugs, fighting (and sometimes killing) random people and rival punk gang members, and getting into various shenanigans of questionable morality and legality.
 For bonus points, the Trope Namer is discussed by the gang, with one member bragging that his TV cop antics would have resulted in a potentially fatal assault had he applied them in real life.
 Ultimately, the portrayal is justified, as it's an autobiography from a former member of said punk gang who went straight and ultimately laments his role in shaping punk's reputation as an egregiously violent subculture and forcing people to "quit" punk out of fear of the violence his gang brought to the scene.

 Live Action TV

-- The Trope Namer is an infamous episode of Quincy called "Next Stop, Nowhere," where the titular M.E. tries to save the youth of Los Angeles from the moral scourge that is punk rock.
+- The Trope Namer is an infamous episode of Quincy, M.E. called "Next Stop, Nowhere," where the titular M.E. tries to save the youth of Los Angeles from the moral scourge that is punk rock.
 For years, "Quincy punk" came to be used in Southern California's scene to describe a punk who cares more about the rebellious image than anything else.
 The promo for the episode shows a good example of Quincy punk in its natural habitat.

 - There was an episode of CHIPS ("Battle of the Bands") about the rivalry between a violent band of punks called Pain, and Snow Pink, a peaceful band of new wave kids.